 Guided Cave Tours

-For visitors who prefer a guided tour of Carlsbad Caverns, it offers several, though two are offered daily.
+For visitors who prefer a guided tour of several are offered.

 King’s Palace Tour—A one-and-a-half hour tour through four highly decorated rooms that covers one mile.
 Kids need to be at least 4-years-old.